Aaru Mooru Ombhatthu

 Aaru Mooru Ombhatthu is a 1970 Indian Kannada film, directed and produced by K. S. L. Swamy.
 The film stars Udaykumar, Srinath, Ramesh and Ravi in the lead roles.
 The musical score was composed by Vijaya Bhaskar.

+Synopsis

+Based on the story Annapoorna, the narrative centers around Suryanarayana Bhatta (played by Udaykumar) and a tight-knit web of characters including Gundanna (Srinath), Hanumanthappa (Dinesh), and a church father (Lokanath).
+The plot is a mystery woven around hidden family dynamics, moral choices, and interconnected relationships.
+It follows the escalating tensions and secrets within a small community that culminate in a final, central revelation.